Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

 The existential quantifier is identical except that True-Out and False-Out are swapped, and True-In and False-In are swapped.
 It reports false if the result was false for both settings, and true otherwise.

 For CNF evaluation, we use the switches controlled by each quantifier to read the value of a variable.
-For each clause, the robot passes through a switch corresponding to each of the literals in the clause.
+For each clause, the agent passes through a switch corresponding to each of the literals in the clause.
 If all three literals are false, it exits False-Out.
 Otherwise, it moves on to the next clause, eventually exiting True-Out if all clauses are satisfied.
 This is shown, for 3 clauses, in Figure~\ref{fig:cnf eval}.
-Ultimately, the robot exits True-Out or False-Out depending on whether the formula is satisfied by the current assignment.
+Ultimately, the agent exits True-Out or False-Out depending on whether the formula is satisfied by the current assignment.

-It follows by induction that for each quantifier, when the robot arrives at In, it will eventually leave either True-Out or False-Out depending on the truth value of the portion of the formula beginning with that quantifier under the assignment of the earlier quantifiers.
-Thus, if the robot starts in the first quantifier at In, it reaches True-Out on the first quantifier if and only if the formula is true. \end{proof}
+It follows by induction that, for each quantifier, when the agent arrives at In, it will eventually leave either True-Out or False-Out depending on the truth value of the suffix of the formula beginning with that quantifier under the assignment of the earlier quantifiers.
+Thus, if the agent starts in the first quantifier at In, it reaches True-Out on the first quantifier if and only if the formula is true. \end{proof}

-\subsubsection{Other gadgets simulate the switch/set-up line/set-down line}
+\subsubsection{Other Gadgets Simulate the Switch/Set-Up Line/Set-Down line}

-In this section, we show that every unbounded output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs simulates the switch/set-up/set-down.
+In this section, we show that every unbounded output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs simulates the switch/set-up line/set-down line.
+In other words, the switch/set-up line/set-down line forms a one-gadget basis for unbounded output-disjoint deterministic 2-state input/output gadgets.
 We only need to show that the five other gadgets from Lemma~\ref{lem:gadget basis} simulate the switch/set-up/set-down.
 It follows that zero-player motion planning with any such gadget is PSPACE-complete, since we can replace each gadget in a system of switch/set-up/set-down with a simulation of it.

-A \emph{simulation} of a gadget $G$ is a system of gadgets with labeled in-ports and out-ports corresponding to locations of $G$ which has the same behavior as $G$ in the natural sense.
-This is difficult to define formally, and the relevant concept is different for different games (e.g., zero-player, one-player, and two-player).
-The constructions we present in this section are simulations under most reasonable interpretations, and in particular they preserve PSPACE-hardness of zero-player motion planning.

-\paragraph{Toggle Switch/Toggle Switch}
+\paragraph{Toggle Switch/Toggle Switch.}

-We begin with the toggle switch/toggle switch, which will be a useful intermediate.
-It builds an edge duplicator, shown in Figure~\ref{fig:tw/tw duplicator}.
+We begin with the toggle switch/toggle switch, which is not part of our basis of gadgets from Lemma~\ref{lem:gadget basis}, but will be a useful intermediate gadget.
+It simulates an edge duplicator, as shown in Figure~\ref{fig:tw/tw duplicator}.
 We can merge the two outputs of one of the toggle switches to simulate a toggle switch/toggle line, and then duplicate the toggle line to make a gadget with one toggle switch and any number of toggle lines.